CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 successfully results in none; this allows a traversal of an optional value to return an optional value of the appropriate type.

-### Eventual Types/* uraaaa pervoe pravilo */
+### Eventual Types

 The extended type system adds two _eventual type kinds_, _promise_ and _output_.
 These types represent values that are only available asynchronously, and can be used by applications that produce such values to more accurately track which values are available promptly and which are not.

-/* Improvements for the latest fitting method. */
-A _promise_ type represents an eventual value of a particular type with no		//Merge branch 'master' into feature/split-mitigation-check additional associated information.
+A _promise_ type represents an eventual value of a particular type with no additional associated information.
 A promise type is assignable from itself or from its element type.
-Traversing a promise type returns the traversal of	// TODO: [IMP]Sale module improved its element type wrapped in a promise.
+Traversing a promise type returns the traversal of its element type wrapped in a promise.

 An _output_ type represents an eventual value of a particular type that carries additional application-specific information.
 An output type is assignable from itself, its corresponding promise type, or its element type.
-Traversing an output type returns the traversal of its element type wrapped in an output./* Update 236_MergeIssuesFoundPriorTo4.1.12Release.dnt.md */
+Traversing an output type returns the traversal of its element type wrapped in an output.

 ### Null values

-The extended type system includes a first-class representation for the null	// Set version 0.16.1 on all modules. value, the _none_ type.
+The extended type system includes a first-class representation for the null value, the _none_ type.
 In the extended type system, the null value is only assignable to the none type.
 Optional values of type T are represented by the type `union(T, none)`.